DADDYS CREEK TO NEMO BRIDGE

 For specific closure dates for Catoosa, contact the Region III WMA Office at 1-800-262-6704.

 The southern end of this section can be reached by entering the Catoosa WMA on Firetower Road.
 Take I-40 Exit 322, go north on Peavine Road/101 North for 1.8 miles to Firetower Road.
-Turn left on Firetower Road where you will see the high voltage power lines on your left and a brown WMA sign on the right.
+Turn left on Firetower Road where you will see the high voltage power lines on your left.
 Firetower Road is a paved road for 3.5 miles and then becomes packed gravel when you approach the Catoosa WMA entry.
 The main roads in the Catoosa are graveled but suitable for passenger cars.
-Proceed another 11 miles after entering the WMA to Daddys Creek and the Devils Breakfast Table.
+Proceed another 11 miles after entering the WMA to Daddy’s Creek and the Devils Breakfast Table.
 (Note: Firetower Road turns into Otter Creek Road shortly after entering Catoosa WMA).
-Cross a sturdy 120-foot one-lane bridge with wood decking and no guardrails over Daddys Creek.
-Graveled parking is on the right with room for about a dozen vehicles at Daddys Creek Trailhead.
+Cross a sturdy 120-foot one-lane bridge with wood decking and no guardrails over Daddy’s Creek.
+Graveled parking is on the right with room for about a dozen vehicles at Daddy’s Creek Trailhead.
 This area is also popular with people swimming and fishing during the summer months.
-To reach the trail, walk 200 ft up Hebbertburg Rd.
-(Note: Firetower/Otter Creek Road becomes Hebbertburg Road after crossing the bridge into Morgan County).
-When the road turns left, go straight into woods.
+To reach the trail, walk across the parking area and find two large boulders.
+This marks the entrance to the trail.
+There is no CTSSP sign here.
+(Note: Firetower/Otter Creek Road becomes Hebbertsburg Road after crossing the bridge over Daddy’s Creek.)

 The northern end of this section can be reached from Wartburg on Catoosa Road to Nemo Bridge.
 Take I-40 Exit 347 and go north on Hwy 27 through Harriman.
 Continue 19 miles to Wartburg.
 Follow the Justin P. Wilson Cumberland Trail and Obed Wild & Scenic River National Headquarters signs on Main Street.
 Turn left at Main and Maiden (right to visit the OWSR Headquarters) and continue 5.5 miles to the Nemo Picnic Area and River Access parking or cross Nemo Bridge and turn right to Rock Creek Campground and the Nemo Trailhead.